stanekTM/RX_Cabell_8ch_Motor_Servo/README.md

 It is possible to use Arduino Nano, Pro or Pro Mini.
 It also includes a MX1508 motor driver with brake.
 The firmware will be used for racing micro cars and boats.
-After editing the code, it can control tanks and aircraft.
 The possibility of setting the brake is in the code.
 Telemetry sends the monitored voltage RX to TX using LED states.
 The motor driver IC is based on MX1508, MX1208, MX1515, MX1616, TC1508S and others similar, using 4x pwm input control signals.